This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 3-4 cups raw cane sugar, or coconut sugar

 - Peel and slice the onion, garlic and ginger as thinly as you can.
+A mandolin is a great choice for this.

 - Pour sugar over the onion mixture until you can't see it anymore from the top, making another layer about a half inch to an inch deep.